trishamasbate/second-challenge-css/README.md

 ## ✏️ Installation and Usage

+The navigation bars and buttons are responsive.
+These will direct you to sections of the page, featured projects, and other web applications as intended.

 To run the Work Portfolio, you can start with either of these steps:

 * Clone the repository: